 The Leicester Falcons were formed in 2006, initially as a Senior Team, from a nucleus of local players hoping to share their enjoyment and knowledge of the sport.
 Local interest within Leicestershire, particularly the huge popularity of flag football, made the decision to be based within the county easy.

-The region has always had a strong connection to the game, but since 1996, has struggled to capitalise on that passion despite the strong participation in flag football.
-The success of the region’s flag teams also helps explain why the new club will be called the Falcons.
+The region has always had a strong connection to the game, but since 1996, had struggled to capitalise on that passion despite the strong participation in flag football.
+The success of the region’s flag teams also helps explain why the club is called the Falcons.
 The Eagles are the best flag team around so it seemed logical that we should have some connection (with the name) as the next step up in playing.

-The latest addition to the club has been the formation in 2011 of the DMU Falcons, a team from De Montfort University Leicester who play in the British Universities American Football League and remain closely associated with them.
+The club helped the formation in 2011 of the DMU Falcons, a team from De Montfort University Leicester who play in the British Universities American Football League and remain closely associated with them.

 The Senior Team